-Beginning on November 3, 2020, the businesses that offer indoor dining, indoor gyms and fitness centers, and indoor personal service providers that will be providing services requiring the removal of clients' face coveringslisted below must conspicuously post signage, including at all primary public entrances, indicating which of the following ventilation systemsstrategies are used at the facility: openAll available windows/ and doors; HVAC system that brings in accessible to fresh outdoor air; HVAC system that recirculates filtered_are kept open; Fully Operational HVAC systems; Appropriately sized portable air with appropriate filter; air purifiers with appropriate filtercleaners in each room; or nNone of the above.
+Beginning on November 3, 2020, businesses that offer indoor dining, indoor gyms and fitness centers, and indoor personal service providers that will be providing services requiring the removal of clients' face coverings must conspicuously post signage, including at all primary public entrances, indicating which of the following ventilation systems are used at the facility: open windows/doors; HVAC system that brings in outdoor air; HVAC system that recirculates filtered air with appropriate filter; air purifiers with appropriate filter; or none of the above.
+The County is making templates for the signage available online at https://sf.gov/outreach-toolkit-coronavirus-covid-19.
+The templates may be updated from time to time, and businesses are strongly urged to keep informed of those changes and update their signage accordingly.